zaqari/complexity_science_of_everyday_conversations/README.md

    1. Download .cha files from talkbank manually, then place them in the folder `data/chas/`
    2. request and download candor files, then place them in the folder `data/candor/`
 2. Run the scripts contained in preprocessing labeled `0-`
-3. Run `shape_CEDA.py`, designating whether one is working with the cha file corpus or the candor corpora.
+3. Run `shape_CEDA.py` on a server containing the data you're looking for.
 4. Use `2-CIT-Aanalysis.ipynb` to complete data analysis.